lopezdsr/sql-query/sqlref/sql_reference.template.md

 ## Hive Metastore Commands
 {: #chapterHiveCatalog}

 The following commands allows users to catalog their metadata in a Hive Metastore provided by SQL Query.
 Having the tables, columns and partitioned defined in the catalog allows to use simple table names in the SQL select statements.
-In addition a user could benefit of a better runtime in case *ANALYZE TABLE* has stored statistic information for the given table and columns.

 ### Create Table
 <!--include-svg src="./svgfiles/createTable.svg" target="./diagrams/createTable.svg" alt="syntax diagram for a create table" layout="@break@" -->

 Create a table definition in the Hive Metastore based on the objects in the specified {{site.data.keyword.cos_short}} location.
 If a table with the same name already exists an error is returned.
 In case the *IF NOT EXISTS* clause is specified the statement does not return an error in this case.
 The *LOCATION* option is mandatary.
 Ensure that the specified column definition and the partitioning does match to the objects stored in {{site.data.keyword.cos_short}}.
-For CSV objects the option *(header='true')* should be set if a CSV header is included.
+For CSV objects the option *(header='true')* should be set if a CSV header is available in the referenced location.

 Note: before you could use a new created table definition which has partitions you need to call *ALTER TABLE tablename RECOVER PARTITIONS* otherwise an empty result is returned when doing a select statement on this table.